Bank of England hikes interest rates again but softens pace

 The high cost of food and energy is eroding British households’ spending power while employers face pressure to boost wages to keep pace with inflation amid a nationwide wave of strikes by nurses, train drivers, postal workers, ambulance staff and others.

+Britain’s economy won’t slow as much as predicted in the final three months of the year but will still shrink by 0.1%, better than the 0.3% contraction predicted last month, the bank said.

-The Bank of England forecast last month that inflation would peak at around 11% in the last three months of the year, up from 10.1% in September.
+It forecast last month that inflation would peak at around 11% in the last three months of the year.
 It said inflation should then start slowing next year, dropping below the bank’s 2% target within two years.

 There were early signs that price spikes were easing, though inflation is still stuck near a 40-year high.
 Annual consumer price inflation dipped to 10.7% in November from 11.1% the previous month, according to official data released Wednesday.